HIPAA Services

 1. What is re-identification (re-ID) risk scoring under HIPAA?

-Re-ID risk scoring is a statistical analysis that evaluates how likely it is for someone to be re-identified based on quasi-identifiers in a dataset, in accordance with the HIPAA Expert Determination Method.
+Re-ID risk scoring refers to a statistical analysis that evaluates how likely it is for a person to be re-identified by an “attacker” based on unmasked direct, and especially indirect (or quasi-) identifiers in their record, in accordance with the HIPAA Expert Determination Method.

 2. How does HIPAA define key identifiers vs. quasi-identifiers?

 Key identifiers include directly identifying information like names and Social Security Numbers.
-Quasi-identifiers are indirect attributes—like age, zip code, or gender—that can be combined to identify individuals.
+Quasi-identifiers are indirect, typically demographic, attributes—like age, postal code, medical condition and gender—that when combined can often be used to identify a particular individual.

 3. What is the HIPAA Expert Determination Method?